dalodriguez/DPGEA/README.md

 <ul>
   <li><b>Preparing your data</b></li>
 </ul>

+This step can be skipped using the TanCDS file available in this repository.

 To use the DPGEA function you are required to provide a cell data set object where a pseudotime/pseudospace trajectory has been calculated.
 Please refer to monocle3 vignettes.
 As an example you can use the following code: